byrneluke1999/backendZebra/README.md

 # All code for backend of final year project
 # Author: Luke Byrne - 16321730

-This code will solve the zebra puzzle and output the solution and the steps to arrive at the solution.
+This code will solve the zebra puzzle and output the solution and the steps to arrive at the solution to the command line.

 # DIRECTIONS FOR USE #
 Running the following command will solve the zebra puzzle.